North-Pole-Neon/Old-TA-v3/README.md

 Tigris Auxilium is soon to be your go to app. ```Tigris Auxilium (TA)``` is a work in progress project built in Java with Swing, that is supposed to help students with daily tasks that might not have an easy alternative.

+TA is built with certain features in mind for Shakopee high school students (SHS).
+So some features may not apply or are helpful to you.
+Everyone is welcomed to test and contribute, but I target SHS students.

 You can get the latest version of TA [here](https://github.com/North-Pole-Neon/Tigris-Auxilium/releases/tag/v0.0.2.0).
 Also, you can find instalation instructions below for help.